-In August 1929, the duo clashed again - this time at the SCC in the Malava Cup final.
+In August 1929, the duo clashed again - this time at the SCC in the Malaya Cup final.
 In stark contrast to the earlier April match though, this one was an anti-climax.
-Lim, having played the singles and doubles semi-finals earlier that same day was forced to retire due to exhaustion, handing Khoo his fifth and final Malaya Cup.28
+Lim, having played the singles and doubles semi-finals earlier that same day was

 The year 1929 was one of the most memorable in Khoo's celebrated career.
-Between the two contrasting clashes with Lim, he had played another match for the ages, on 20 June, in the Singapore Championship final against the Frenchman Paul Clerc.
+Between the two contrasting clashes with Lim, he had played another match for the ages, on 20 June, in the Singapore Championship final against the Frenchman Paul Clerc.29